 Does Getting Started with Latin use classical or ecclesiastical pronunciation?

 Both.
-The written pronunciation tips that you find ocassionally in the book address both classical and ecclesiastical pronunciation styles.
-And, there are two complete sets of pronunciation recordings you can download -- one in classical style and the other in ecclesiastical style.
+The written pronunciation tips that you find occasionally in the book address both classical and ecclesiastical pronunciation styles.
+And, there are two complete sets of pronunciation recordings -- one in classical style and the other in ecclesiastical style.

 What's different about Getting Started with Latin?
 What advantage would it give me over other popular Latin methods?